The Prince is a 16th century classic of political strategy, power, and effective governance.

 The wise man knows that nothing is as unstable and uncertain as power or fame not founded on his own strength.

-Needs some history background
+Needs some historical background

 Italy of Machiavelli’s days saw a proliferation of smaller states and fiefdoms that was heaven on earth for power games and power moves.